 Don’t you think it’s time to get your own home defense legal fund?

 USCCA Self-Defense Shield Insurance

 You’ve properly heard of Texas Law Shield, but USCCA Insurance may be unfamiliar to you.
 This is the industry’s most complete, member-owned association.
-There are 120,000 members that have trusted the company with their concealed carry insurance.
+There are 120,000 members that have trusted the company with their CCW insurance policy.

 And they’ve helped members save millions of dollars in the process.

 Before I discuss the variety of plan options available to you, I want to ask you a question.
 If you have hundreds of thousands of dollars in legal bills tomorrow, what would you do?
 How would you provide for your family?
 Would you sell your home?
 How about your kid’s college fund, or your potential retirement savings?

 This are all questions you need to consider when you don’t have concealed carry insurance.

 There isn’t a one-size fits all plan for your insurance policy.